QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

         """
         Function which takes A22, C2, Ug, p_{t, t+1}, p_{t, t+2} and penalty parameter c1, and returns the
-        required matrices for the LQ_Markov model: A, B, C, R, Q, W This version uses the condensed version of the endogenous state
+        required matrices for the LQMarkov model: A, B, C, R, Q, W This version uses the condensed version of the endogenous state
         """